-Astigmatism is an imperfection in the curvature of your cornea — the clear, round dome covering the eye’s iris and pupil — or in the shape of the eye's lens.
-Normally, the cornea and lens are smooth and curved equally in all directions, helping to focus light rays sharply onto the retina at the back of your eye.
-However, if your cornea or lens isn't smooth and evenly curved, light rays aren't refracted properly.
-This is called a refractive error.
+Astigmatism is an imperfection in the curvature of your eye’s cornea or lens.
+Normally, the cornea and lens are smooth and curved equally in all directions.
+This helps to focus light rays sharply onto the retina at the back of your eye.
+If your cornea or lens isn't smooth and evenly curved, light rays aren't refracted (bent) properly.
+Doctors call this a refractive error.

 In a normal eye, the cornea and lens focus light rays on the retina.

-In astigmatism, images focus in front of and beyond the retina, causing both close and distant objects to appear blurry.
+In astigmatism, images focus in front of and beyond the retina.
+Close and distant objects both appear blurry.

 Uncorrected astigmatism can impact a child's ability to achieve in school and sports.
 It is crucial that children have regular eye exams.
 Get these exams to detect astigmatism and other vision problems as early as possible.